- Altitude: 750 -1250 meters

 - Established in 1997

-- Located in Matagalpa, Jinotega and surrounding regions
+- Region: Located in Matagalpa, Jinotega and surrounding regions of Nicaragua

 CECOCAFEN, the Coffee Cooperatives Central in the Northern Regions, is an umbrella organization promoting and selling quality coffees from nine cooperatives.
 The basis of their operation rests upon: producing a quality coffee, establishing programs for ecological practices, and offering equitable opportunities for integrated development of their members’ communities.
 During visits to the region, we consistently witness these three elements at work.

 Their Fair Trade coffee sales have grown steadily, and so have the numbers of children able to participate in CECOCAFEN’s high school, technical training and university scholarship program.
 Some 428 children of partners have taken advantage from these program.
 These young students are studying careers related to the life in the cooperatives.
 In exchange they provide a 100 hours of work to the organization.
 They help provide a service of adult education in the cooperative.
 In one year, 32 young people helped 375 adults to learn how to read and write.

 At Cooperative Coffees we are proud to partner with CECOCAFEN, and to be able to play a part in creating dignified solutions to the problems these farmers confront on a daily basis.